GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/09.581-590/02.When-We-Walk-With-the-Lord/docs.md

 ---
+title: |
-title: 582.
-When We Walk With the Lord
+    582. When We Walk With the Lord - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 582.
+When We Walk With the Lord.
+When we walk with the Lord In the light of His word, What a glory He sheds on our way!
+While we do His good will, He abides with us still, And with all who will trust and obey.
+CHORUS: Trust and obey, for there's no other way To be happy in Jesus, but to trust and obey.
+    keywords:  |
-    keywords: Church Hymnal, When We Walk With the Lord, When we walk with the Lord  , Trust and obey, for there's no other way
+        Church Hymnal 1941, adventhymnals, advent hymnals, When We Walk With the Lord, When we walk with the Lord  .
+Trust and obey, for there's no other way
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 582. WHEN WE WALK WITH THE LORD
+####  Church Hymnal 1941,

 ```txt
 1.